akash-network/awesome-akash/azure-devops-agent/README.md

 Here is the docker image used by the template: https://github.com/Odiovock/akash-azure-devops-agent

+The port `3000` is not really needed.
+It was added because the providers were giving this error otherwise: `invalid manifest: zero global services`

 ## Environment Variables

 These environment variables can be set in the `env` section of the SDL file.